 You do not need a wreck qualification to dive on a wreck; you do need one to penetrate a wreck.
 The problem here is temptation because there’s no one to stop you.
 It’s all too easy to be lured into an entrance on a wreck.
 Looks simple enough but it’s also surprisingly easy to stir up the visibility, get lost, disorientated, snagged, and stuck.

-The key safety point for wreck diving is not to enter unless you are qualified.
+There are many things that a diver should do for their own safety but the key safety point for wreck diving is not to enter unless you are qualified.
 If you have trained in the required techniques; remember your training, make sure you have the proper kit and don’t go beyond your limits.

 How to Prepare for a Wreck Dive